coderjonny/react-style-guide/README.md

   - I like to prefix mixin methods with ```_mxn_```, so in my components I write ```this._mxn_functionName``` and I know it's from a mixin.

 ## CSS styles in your components
-  I still think about this a lot but it's very nice and useful when you're creating dynamic css styles for your components.
+  - I still think about this a lot but it's very nice and useful when you're creating dynamic css styles for your components.
   - abstract your css into a class method for dynamic CSS.

     ```javascript
-      cssStyles: function(){...}
+      cssStyles: function(){...},
     ```

 ## tools